LiveRamp/reslang/README.md

     ./reslang models/simple-resource --stdout

-## Viewing Swagger / OpenAPI in ReDoc
+## Viewing Swagger / OpenAPI in Swagger editor

-ReDoc has an advanced Swagger viewer which is far nicer than Swagger UI.
-To use this, type:
+If you want to use the Swagger editor, add --web to the cmd line:

-    ./reslang models/simple-resource --open --redoc
+    ./reslang models/simple-resource --open --web

-You're welcome.
+Then paste the clipboard into the left window pane of the editor.

 ## Creating a graphical view